AdobeDocs/commerce-frontend-core/src/pages/guide/responsive-design/css.md

 ## In this topic

 Stylesheets are the main tool in responsive web design (RWD) implementation.
 This topic describes the mechanisms and approaches to building RWD used in the default Magento themes.
-To re-use them in your custom theme, make your theme [inherit][theme-inherit] from the Magento Blank theme.
+To re-use them in your custom theme, make your theme [inherit][theme-inherit] from the Blank theme.

 ## Mobile first